-A number of strategies are employed to involve the community in decision-making and in the delivery of programs and projects.
+Several strategies are employed to involve the community in decision-making and in the delivery of programs and projects.

-Council works closely with the community to develop a number of key strategic plans through public forums, reference groups and surveys.
+Council works closely with the community to develop several key strategic plans through public forums, reference groups and surveys.
 Prioritised actions and activities from these documents are included in the Operational Plan.